 3. Easier Expansion –

-In a distributed environment expansion of the system in terms of adding more data, increasing database sizes, or adding more data, increasing database sizes or adding more processor is much easier.
+In a distributed environment expansion of the system in terms of adding more data, increasing database sizes or adding more processor is much easier.

 4. Improved Performance –